 Foster Group Care Services (FGCS):

-Offer a safe, structured, and stable living environment for Foster Care Children unable to live in a Family situation due to social, emotional, or physical disabilities.
+Offer a safe, structured, and stable living environment for Foster Care Children unable to live in a Family situation due to social or emotional needs.

-Maintain all required licensures.
+Maintain all required licensures, certifications, or approvals.

-Accept all referrals and avoid unapproved discharges according to the Agency’s No Reject, No Eject policy.
+Accept all referrals and provide contracted services on a No Reject, No Eject basis.

 Facilitate Child development and the acquisition of age-appropriate life skills.